tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Usage</td>
 			<td>The date (often a range) that the resource became or will become available.
-The date and time must comply with the World Wide Web Consortium (W3C) datetime practice, which requires that date and time representation correspond to ISO 8601:1998, but with year fields always comprising 4 digits.
-This makes datetime records compliant with 8601:2004.
-AC datetime values may also follow 8601:2004 for ranges by separating two IS0 8601 datetime fields by a solidus ("forward slash", '/').
-See also the wikipedia IS0 8601 entry for further explanation and examples.</td>
+The date and time must comply with the World Wide Web Consortium (W3C) datetime practice, https://www.w3.org/TR/NOTE-datetime, which requires that date and time representation correspond to ISO 8601:1998, but with year fields always comprising 4 digits.
+This makes datetime records compliant with 8601:2004, https://www.iso.org/standard/40874.html.
+AC datetime values may also follow 8601:2004 for ranges by separating two IS0 8601 datetime fields by a solidus ("forward slash", '/').</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>A use case is the harvesting of metadata published before the media are available, which are pending a formal publication elsewhere.
 One important example is the case of metadata that documents an occurrence, which metadata harvesters might exploit without use of the media.
-See also the wikipedia IS0 8601 entry <a href="https://en.wikipedia.org/wiki/ISO_8601"><i class="fa fa-external-link"></i></a> for further explanation and examples.</td>
+See also the wikipedia IS0 8601 entry, https://en.wikipedia.org/wiki/ISO_8601, for further explanation and examples.</td>
 		</tr>
 	</tbody>
 </table>